Traffic summonses are issued by a Woodland Park Police Officer.

 If you choose to pay the fine amount shown on your ticket, the payment constitutes a guilty plea to the charge and the points associated with that charge will be reported to the Colorado Department of Revenue - Motor Vehicle Division.
 If your driver’s license has been issued by another state and that state has a reciprocal agreement with Colorado, they will also receive notification of the penalty points.
 Accrual of too many penalty points results in the suspension of the driver’s license.
 If the Officer circled or wrote "Court", "Sum" or "Summons" where the fine amount should be, you have been directed to appear on your designated court date and time.

-Current examples of violations that carry a MANDATORY minimum fine include: stop sign violations, red lights, speeding, and driving without insurance.
+Current examples of violations that carry a mandatory minimum fine include:

 The Court Appearance